John Davies (printer and journalist)

-John Davies (1832–1904), also known as Gwyneddon was a Welsh printer, editor, journalist and song writer.
+John Davies (1832–1904), also known as Gwyneddon was a Welsh printer, editor, journalist and songwriter.

 Davies was born in Bangor in North Wales, and as a young man began an apprenticeship as printer in the 'North Wales Chronicle office.
 Later he joined the staff team as a reporter.

 In 1866 a weekly paper called the Cronicl Cymru' began production, and Davies was appointed editor.
 Two years later, he opened a print shop in Caernarfon.
 In October 1869, Davies began publishing "Y Goleuad" from his shop.

 Several years later, Davies sold his printing business, and became a manager at Pugh and Jones's Bank, in Caernarfon.
 He was Mayor of Caernarfon for a time.

 Davies was the author of ‘Anfeidrol Dduw Rhagluniaeth’, a popular Welsh harvest thanksgiving hymn.

 Davies died in Caernarfon on 30 January 1904.
 He had one son - Alderman Gwyneddon Davies.